 (b) may specify the person or class of persons who may so act.

-[Section 8B inserted by No. 30 of 2006 s.
+[Section 8B inserted: No. 30 of 2006 s.
 5.]

 9. Power to summon witnesses and documents

 A Commissioner may cause a summons in writing under his hand to be served upon any person requiring him to attend the Commission, at a time and place named in the summons, and then and there to give evidence and to produce any books, documents, writings or things in his custody or control which he is required by the summons to produce.